Judith Grimes: Season 10

-In "Lines We Cross", some months after the blizzard, Judith and the Coalition form a militia in order to train the several residents of the communities to face any future treats.
+In "Lines We Cross", some months after the blizzard, Judith and the Coalition form a militia in order to train the residents of the communities to face any future threats.
 She takes part in a training exercise on the Oceanside beach.
 As Ezekiel and Jerry methodically release walkers from a shipwrecked boat, Judith and the other militia work together as a unit to take out the walker threat.
 Later on, Judith and R.J. play with some shells that R.J. found.
 As they dump out their seashells in the sand, a Whisperer mask falls out.
 Judith gets scared and informs the rest of the group.
 A while later, Judith tells R.J. the story about Rick blowing the bridge to save his friends.
 "He died and went to heaven," Judith tells R.J. about "the brave man" in her story.
 Michonne walks up to hug them, telling them she'd do anything to protect them.
 Suddenly, an explosion rings out and everyone looks up to witness streaks of fire cascading from the sky.
 Judith then stays at the camp looking after her brother as the adults deal with the situation.

 In "Ghosts", while the Alexandria residents face against waves of walkers pouring onto the community gates over the next 49 hours, Judith stays at her home looking after her brother.
 When Michonne checks on them in the morning, Judith reminds her mother it's not safe to go to sleep.
 The next day, Judith keeps looking after her brother when Michonne arrives to sleep with them.
 As they lay together in bed, Michonne explains to Judith that it is safe to sleep for now.

 In "Silence the Whisperers", Judith and her family dine together and share a laugh as they are joined by Daryl.
 The following morning, Judith accompanies Michonne to visit the Hilltop to help out the community after a tree has fallen down.
 On the way, Michonne tells Judith never to take enemies by their word.
 Judith suggests the Whisperers are probably trying to tire them out like R.J. does before he goes to sleep.
 Suddenly, Michonne spots Ezekiel riding on his own and tells Judith and the group to continue while she investigates.
 Later that day, the group catches up and they continue their travel to Hilltop.
 That night, Judith and the convoy arrive to help the Hilltop residents fight off the invading walkers.
 While fighting, Judith takes out walkers by herself to the proud smile of her mom.
 The following morning, Judith listens to the council meeting where Michonne announces she will be delivering supplies to Oceanside after receiving reports of potential Whisperer activity.
 She becomes surprised when Michonne says she will accompany her.
 Later that day, Judith and a group prepare their convoy and head out on their journey towards Oceanside.